vanruc/todoApp/README.md

 	</documents>
 </module>
 ```
-In this example, we defined document `User`, and `Contact` as referent from the `admin` module because each user in our application will associate with one staff.
+In this example, we defined documents `User`, and `Contact` as referent from the `admin` module because each user in our application will associate with one staff.

 #### Roles
-Each role specifies the privilege levels for documents the role will access (and associated actions).
+Each role specifies the privilege levels for documents that the role will access (and associated actions).
 The role name is the name displayed when assigning roles to user security groups in the admin.

 For each document, the privilege level is specified in terms of C (Create) R (Read) U (Update) D (Delete) and the document scope access level, either G (Global), C (Customer), D (Data Group) or U (User).
 The underscore character (_) means no permission is granted.

 In our `Todo App`, we will define below roles:
 1. Staff Manager - who are able to manage Staff
 2. Project Manager - to grant to Project Managers who are able to create projects & tasks
-3. Project Member - to grant to Project Team Memebers who are not able to create projects or tasks, but will work on tasks to finish projects
+3. Project Member - to grant to Project Team Members who are not able to create projects or tasks, but will work on said tasks to finish projects
 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>
 <module name="todo" title="Todo Module" xmlns="http://www.skyve.org/xml/module" xsi:schemaLocation="http://www.skyve.org/xml/module ../../schemas/module.xsd"